neonmik/Wave-Machine-Firmware/README.md

         - Try to make the code more portable - currently the calculations for envelope times are done in the controling code to allow for multicore use, but check to see if it can be done in other ways.

     - Improve Mod code:
+        - Research: Look up Attenuveter and see if its any use for controlling LFO code.
         - Try making it Poly - I think the sample rate can be reduced by 8 (6kHz) and that should allow every voice to have its own poly Mod.
 Would probably need a reset for when notes are released, so that you can really hear the difference.
         - Add a tempo sync function.
         - Add ADSR... this could be implemented by initalising an ADSR class in the mod code applying to the final mod output, then include that in Note_Priority.
 This can be MOD::Attack() in the note on section and MOD::Release() in the note off, controlled by an "if (notes_active)" statment and a counter for how many voice are currently active.